stylesuxx/marsjs/README.md

  * **\>** - postincrement indirect using B-field

 ## Goals
-* be compatible with the current pmars implementation regarding parsing and opcodes
+* be compatible with the extended ICWS'94 draft

+## TODO's
+* implement private variable space, LDP and STP opcodes
+* Asserts for coresize, max length, max cycles, max processes, min distance
+* Functionality for max processes
+* Functionality for min distance
+* Let the user set the cores properties

 ## Building & Running
 Clone the repository, install all needed modules and build the *app.js* file